 This module uses mRNA data to identify splice sites.
 After completing this module students will be able to identify intron-exon boundaries using canonical splice donor and acceptor sequences and determine which are best supported by RNA-Seq and TopHat splice junction predictions.

 Module 5.
 Translation: The need for an Open Reading Frame

 In this module students will learn how mRNA is translated into a string of amino acids.
 After completing this module students will be able to determine the codons for specific amino acids as well as start and stop codons.
 They will be able to identify open reading frames for a given gene, define the phases of splice donor and acceptor sites and describe how they impact the maintenance of the open reading frame.

 This module explores how multiple different mRNAs and polypeptides can be encoded by the same gene.
 After completing this module students will be able to explain how alternative splicing of a gene can lead to different mRNAs and illustrate how alternative splicing can lead to the production of different polypeptides and result in drastic changes in phenotype.

 This glossary defines the key terms that are used in the Understanding Eukaryotic Genes modules.

 - All of the modules listed above are available with answer keys in a single package (automatic download) that uses members’ individual login credentials for the Project Management System.
-The package also contains two quizzes.

 - A playlist of the accompanying videos can be found on the GEP YouTube channel.